Burmy/RUMI/credentials/README.md

 5. Database username: rumiHost
 6. Database password: csc648Rumi!
 7. Database name (basically the name that contains all your tables): rumidb
-8. Instructions on how to use the above information.: connect to the aws server using the command while in the same directory as the pem file in this folder.
+8. Instructions on how to use the above information.: connect to the aws server using the command "ssh -i rumi-20210906.pem ubuntu@18.190.48.206"while in the same directory as the pem file in this folder.
 To access mysql, use the command  "mysql -u rumiHost -p".
 It will then prompt for a password which is "csc648Rumi!" and this will allow use to gain access to "rumidb".

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>